psiz-org/psiz/docs/trials_and_obs.rst

 Trials and Observations
 #######################

-Inference is performed by fitting a model to a set of observations.
-In this package, a single observation is comprised of trial where multiple stimuli that have been judged by an agent (human or machine) based on their similarity.
+Inference is performed by fitting a model to a set of observed behavioral outcomes.
+Two types of behavioral outcomes are currently supported:
-There are currently two different types of trials: *rank* and *rate*.
+*rank* similarity judgments and *rate* similarity judgments.

 Rank